Vibhor-choudhary/CN197/README.md

 # CN197
-It is an event management website project . created for a hackathon (round - 1).
+It is an event management website project . created for a Hackathon .
 Event Management System-
 Welcome to the Event Management System repository!